-As stated above, NETs are known to be a highly vascular, that is they live on blood supply.
+As stated above, NETs are known to be highly vascular, that is they live on blood supply.
 Tumour embolization is a procedure to shrink a liver tumour by cutting off its blood supply.
 The doctors put a thin, flexible tube, called a catheter, into an artery near your groin or in your arm.
 He or she guides the catheter into the liver artery (the hepatic artery) that supplies blood to the tumour.
-So the theory is if you block the blood supply to a tumour, the tumour will reduce or die.
-It’s a procedure carried out in UK by a person known as an interventional radiologist – it’s very much image guided.
-Other countries may use other appropriately trained personal and they may have different names.
+So, the theory is if you block the blood supply to a tumour, the tumour will reduce or die.
+It’s a procedure carried out in the UK by a person known as an interventional radiologist – it’s very much image-guided.
+Other countries may use other appropriately trained personnel and they may have different names.

 There are essentially 3 types of liver embolization: